 After talking with Ed, I made plans to come to Asheville for a couple of days while we set up the heist.
 I booked a room at 100 Biltmore Ave., just down the street from the square.
 I met with Ed the next day and we went over the plan.
 Ed had an old Ford flatbed farm truck with a winch, and he had lined up two guys I didn’t know.

 That night I walked up to the square and watched for interference.
 When Ed and the guys got there, I waved them in.
-Ed calmly backed the truck up to the cannon and watched, leaning out the driver’s window while the guys threw cables on it.
+Ed calmly backed the truck up to the cannon, leaning out the driver’s window while the guys threw cables on it.
 It was pretty easy.
 The winch did the hard work.
 They cranked it up a ramp into the truck bed.
 We had it loaded in two minutes.
 I had a tarp ready to throw over it and chains to secure it.
 Then we just drove off.
 Nobody stopped us.

-We were four guys crammed into that truck cab, nervous at first, but laughing when we got out of town and the tension eased off.
 There was a scrap metal drive going in every city in the whole country.
-We figured it would be best to get the cannon out of the state, so we dropped it in Spartanburg, SC and then went out for a beer.
+We dropped it in Greenville, SC and went out for a beer.

 We talked about the battle in France.
 The two guys helping were younger and wanted to hear the story.
 It was a hell of a fight, right at the end of the war in 1918.
 Fifteen of our guys were killed that day, including Bobby Short.
 We beat the Germans, though, and took their cannon.
 Not two hours later the war was called off.
 It was November 11th.
 Son of a muddy bitch, but we were happy it was over.

-Old Colonel Don, he pitched a fit when he heard the cannon was missing.
+Old Colonel Don pitched a fit when he heard the cannon was missing.
 He had to know it was one of us, but he couldn’t prove it.
 It could’ve been anybody.
 Ed left a goodbye note signed “That old Ex-German cannon” with a little explanation so everybody would know it was going to the war effort.
-It wouldn’t be sitting in anybody’s front yard.
+It won’t be sitting in anybody’s front yard.
 No sir, that’s one patriotic naturalized American hunk of steel going back to Germany where it can do some real damage.

 _______________________________________________________________________________